danielkpy/HIV-Awareness-Mini-Games/README.md

-# Final Year Project: HIV-Awareness
+# Final Year Project: HIV-Awareness-Games
 A website developed to raise the awareness of HIV among young women with the use of mini-games.

+# Installation 🔌

 # Screenshots
 Condom shooting game